 Both kidneys are affected by polycystic kidney disease (PKD).
 The number of cysts that are detectable by imaging tests increases with age and can range from just a few to too many to count.
 The size of individual cysts also increases with age and may range from that of a pinhead to a grapefruit.

-On average, your total kidney volume (TKV) as measured by MRI will increase by about five percent per year despite your kidney function remaining within the normal range for several decades.
-Recent studies have shown that TKV expansion to 1,000 to 1,500 mL (normal TKV: 250–350 mL) is associated with a significant risk for a future decline in kidney function.
+On average, a PKD patient’s total kidney volume (TKV) as measured by MRI will increase by about five percent per year despite your kidney function remaining within the normal range for several decades.
+Studies have shown that TKV expansion to 1,000 to 1,500 mL (normal TKV: 250–350 mL) is associated with a significant risk for a future decline in kidney function.
 Thus, TKV is being used as a surrogate disease outcome measure in clinical trials of novel drug treatments for PKD.

 Your kidney is a filter